STATEMENT OF FAITH

 The Second Coming

-We believe that, one day soon, Christ will return for His bride (the Church) and stand in judgment over the world.
-The world as we know it will pass away and He will renew all things.
-Every knee shall bow and every tongue confess that He is Lord, but in that day every man and woman will face either eternity with Him in the New Heaven and New Earth if they accepted Him as Lord and Savior, or damnation in hell in rejection of His offer of grace.
+We are Post-Millennial.
+We believe that, one day, following the building of His Kingdom, Jesus Christ will return in glorified flesh and stand in judgment over the quick and the dead, over the entire world.
+On that day, every knee shall bow and every tongue confess that He is Lord, but in that day every man and woman will face either eternity with Him in the New Heaven and New Earth if they accepted Him as Lord and Savior, or damnation in hell in rejection of His offer of grace.

 And while they looked stedfastly toward heaven as he went up, behold, two men stood by them in white apparel; Which also said, Ye men of Galilee, why stand ye gazing up into heaven? this same Jesus, which is taken up from you into heaven, shall so come in like manner as ye have seen him go into heaven.